zeromq/czmq/README.md

     CZMQ_EXPORT int
         zchunk_write (zchunk_t *self, FILE *handle);

     //  Try to slurp an entire file into a chunk.
 Will read up to maxsize of
     //  the file.
 If maxsize is 0, will attempt to read the entire file and
     //  fail with an assertion if that cannot fit into memory.
 Returns a new
     //  chunk containing the file data, or NULL if the file could not be read.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zchunk_t *
         zchunk_slurp (const char *filename, size_t maxsize);

     //  Create copy of chunk, as new chunk object.
 Returns a fresh zchunk_t
     //  object, or null if there was not enough heap memory.
 If chunk is null,
     //  returns null.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zchunk_t *
         zchunk_dup (zchunk_t *self);

     //  Return chunk data encoded as printable hex string.
 Caller must free
     //  string when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT char *
         zchunk_strhex (zchunk_t *self);

     //  Return chunk data copied into freshly allocated string
     //  Caller must free string when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT char *
         zchunk_strdup (zchunk_t *self);